learn-ark/dapp-custom-transaction-example/README.md

 Go to:
 `core/packages/core/bin/testnet`

 ```bash
 cd packages/core/bin/config/testnet
 ```

 Locate file `plugins.js`.
 We will add our plugin name to end of the list of the loaded plugins.
-This means that core will pickup the plugin/dapp and load it for a specific network configuration
+This means that core will pickup the plugin/dapp and load it for a specific network configuration.
 Add line `"@arkecosystem/custom-transactions": {}`: to the end of the `plugins.js` file, so it looks something like this:

 ```javascript
     "@arkecosystem/core-exchange-json-rpc": {